KunwarVSuryavanshi/ReactToPDF/src/Component/README.md

 Reference passed to an element prop.

 ### Other props
-`scale` - The scale to use for rendering.
-(Optional - Defaults value is 1) `x` - Crops canvas x-coordinate.
-(Optional - Default value is 10) `y` - Crop canvas y-coordinate.
+-`scale` - The scale to use for rendering.
+(Optional - Defaults value is 1) -`x` - Crops canvas x-coordinate.
+(Optional - Default value is 10) -`y` - Crop canvas y-coordinate.
 (Optional - Default value is 10)

 ## Working
 Basically it is using html2canvas (to take snap traversing the DOM) and jsPDF (to generate pdf).